rcapillon/3DFEM/results/README.md

 ## linear_elastic_stress_strain

-*Static analysis of a cantilever linear elastic beam subjected to a surface force at its free end, along the beam's main axis.
+*Static analysis of a cantilever linear elastic beam subjected to a compressive surface force at its free end, along the beam's main axis.
 Axial stress and strain are computed.*

 Stress-strain curve
 :----: